Forces in dry active matter: Momentum and active impulse

 To re-express this term, we note that

-where we used the It\=o rule for differentiation.
-In steady-state, this gives
+where we used Eq.~\eqref{eq:theta} and the It\=o rule for differentiation.
+In the steady state, this gives

-The active force is decomposed into two terms -- one which depends explicitly on the torques exerted by the wall and another, divergence like term, which does not depend explicitly on the torque.
+The active force is decomposed into two terms -- one which depends explicitly on the torques exerted by the wall and another, divergence-like term, which does not depend explicitly on the torque.
 The pressure then takes the form \shortcite{fily2017mechanical}

 where $x=0$, as above, is a point deep in the bulk of the system.
 The second term written above correlates the velocity in the $\hat{x}$ direction, $v_i^x$, with the $\hat{x}$ projection of the director, $u_i^x$.
 This term is in general non-zero even in a uniform isotropic bulk.
-Importantly, the first two terms depend only on bulk properties of the system, while the third term depends on the distribution of particles inside the wall and the form of the torque.
-Evidently, this last term is the one responsible for the general lack of equation of state for $P_M$.
+Importantly, the first two terms depend only on the bulk properties of the system, while the third term depends on the distribution of particles inside the wall and the form of the torque.
+Evidently, this last term is the one responsible for the general lack of an equation of state for $P_M$.
 In its absence ($\Gamma=0$), $P_M$ clearly has an equation of state.

-To understand this further it is useful to rewrite Eq.~(\ref{eq:localpressure}) in the form
+To understand this further, it is useful to rewrite Eq.~(\ref{eq:localpressure}) in the form

-The right hand side of this equation is a divergence of a local quantity -- a ``conserving'' piece, where the quotations indicate that the conservation holds only in steady-state. $\langle {\mathcal J}^{xx}(x) \rangle$ accounts for the flow of momentum by the particles and the second term will be discussed shortly.
-Note that these fluxes are balanced by both the forces exerted by the potential and by a term related to the active forces and torques.
+The right-hand side of this equation is a divergence of a local quantity, and hence has the form of a ``conserving'' piece, where the quotations indicate that the conservation holds only in the steady state. $\langle {\mathcal J}^{xx}(x) \rangle$ accounts for the flow of momentum by the particles and the second term will be discussed shortly.
+Note that these fluxes are balanced by both the forces exerted by the potential and by a term related to the active forces and torques, see the left-hand-side of Eq.~\eqref{eq:forcebalance}.
+These last two terms effectively act as sources or sinks of momentum.

 To further illustrate these results, we turn to numerical simulations.
 We consider the two-dimensional system described above where the system is confined by half-harmonic potentials on the right $V^R$ and left $V^L$ starting at $x_w$ and $-x_w$ respectively,